Yuhui0323/laboratory/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Published in npj：Interpretable machine learning for maximum corrosion depth and influence factor analysis
-date: 2020-12-01
+date: 2022-2-02
+image:
+  focal_point: 'top'
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Congratulations to Song for Publishing their paper “Interpretable machine learning for maximum corrosion depth and influence factor analysis”.

 <!--more-->